 These 16+ preschool activities are a week-long set of preschool lesson plans and are part of my Learn At Home Preschool Lesson Plans Collection.

-This collection of done-for-you, print-and-teach lesson plans for preschoolers consists of over (soon to be) forty weekly lesson plan sets for preschoolers.
+This collection of done-for-you, print-and-teach lesson plans for preschoolers consists of over fifty weekly lesson plan sets for preschoolers.